Latest on the spread of the coronavirus around the world

 * The German government is planning to extend support for mid-sized companies, government sources said on Tuesday.

-* Portugal will accelerate its government bond and Treasury bill issuance, the state debt agency said on Tuesday.

-* Russian lawmakers cleared the government to exceed the budget’s state borrowing limits.

-* A coronavirus resurgence may scupper forecasts of a recovery in air passenger demand by the end of the year and strong growth in 2021, the chief economist of a global airline trade body warned on Tuesday.
+* A coronavirus resurgence may scupper forecasts of a recovery in air passenger demand by the end of the year and strong growth in 2021, the chief economist of a global airline trade body warned.

-* Furniture giant IKEA is producing face masks and other protective gear for hospitals, joining a growing list of companies venturing beyond their normal business to help meet equipment shortages.
+* Britain’s top banks they would suspend dividend payments after pressure from the regulator, saving their capital as a buffer against expected losses from the economic fallout from the coronavirus.

-Compiled by Sarah Morland and Milla Nissi; Editing by Tomasz Janowski, William Maclean, Sriraj Kalluvila
+Compiled by Sarah Morland, Milla Nissi and Aditya Soni; Editing by Tomasz Janowski, William Maclean, Sriraj Kalluvila